microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user_sendmail.md

 # user: sendMail

-Send the message specified in the request body.
+Send the message specified in the request body on the fly.
+You can optionally save the message in the Sent Items folder.

+You can include a [file attachment](../resources/fileattachment.md) in the same **sendMail** action call.

 ### Prerequisites
 One of the following **scopes** is required to execute this API: *Mail.Send*